-- Hong Kong-Strathclyde Symposium: a number of members of the research group will present papers at Hong Kong Education University to explore the possibilities for collaborative research; as a result, several joined projects have been developed with colleagues from EdUHK
+- Hong Kong - Strathclyde Symposium: in December 2018, a number of members of the research group presented papers at Education University Hong Kong to explore the possibilities for collaborative research; as a result, several joined projects have been developed with colleagues from EdUHK

 - Children’s Voices on Childhood is a project involving colleagues from ten countries and six continents exploring children’s conceptions of child/childhood through philosophical dialogue.
 Claire Cassidy is the PI.